Digital Nomad In Penang- Local Tips And Sights

 3 months of staying on the island will make you very familiar with Penang.
 You will also have ample time to explore the rest of Malaysia.

-However, if you do wish to extend your stay in the country, you can check this Malaysian government website.
+However, if you do wish to extend your stay in the country, you can check the Malaysian government website.

 To extend your stay for more than 3 months, you cannot extend your visa.